knative/docs/blog/docs/articles/aws_to_func_migration.md

 ## Conclusion

 With Knative Functions it is straightforward to build cloud vendor-neutral functions for consuming event notifications from 3rd party cloud services such as AWS S3.
 Deploying those functions as Linux containers to your own on-premise Kubernetes cluster is also supported by the Knative CLI, as well as testing the function locally.

+To learn more about Knative Functions visit the [documentation](docs/functions){:target="_blank"} on our website or join our CNCF Slack channel [#knative-functions](https://cloud-native.slack.com/archives/C04LKEZUXEE)!